JayantGoel001/ArtificialNeuralNetworksWithNeuroLab/README.md

-# Artificial NeuralNetworks With NeuroLab And Python
+# Artificial Neural Networks With NeuroLab And Python